ISI Fund FAQs

 At the end of the project, any surplus funds remaining must be returned to the general ISI Fund account, to be used for future projects.

 When do I submit a progress report?

-Project leads are required to provide an annual milestone report providing an overview of their progress.
-Project leads are also required to provide a financial report with their annual milestone report.
+Project leads are required to provide milestone report every six months providing an overview of their progress.
+Project leads are also required to provide a financial report with their report.

 Can Stream 3 projects end earlier or later than 12 to 18 months?

 Yes, projects with a justified work plan can be shorter than 12 months.
 Extensions beyond 18 months are also acceptable, if justified.

 When does each Stream receive funding and begin implementation?